Course registration

 Students who are on a class waitlist must attend classes during the semester's add/drop period (usually the first two weeks of classes) in order to keep their place on the waitlist.
 If students do not attend classes during this period or contact the instructor with a suitable explanation for their absence, they will be dropped from the class waitlist.

 In order for students enrolled in AWR-designated courses to receive the best possible instruction, classes must be a small as possible.
-Right now, that's a cap of 30 students for ATWP 135 and ENGL 146; the ENGL 147 lecture is large, but tutorial sections are capped at 20.
+Right now, that's a cap of 30 students for ATWP 135.
 Enrolling students above the class cap is detrimental to the learning environment.
 For that reason, we will normally not enroll any students beyond the class cap.